-- 3 Complete each of the following sentences in such a way that it is as similar in meaning as possible to the sentence before it.
+- 3 Complete each of the following sentences in such a way that it is as similar in meaning as possible to the sentence before it. - b Fortunately, they're on e-mail, otherwise they'd never have received the news in time.

-- c Could you hold my briefcase so I can move this table? - If you would be move this table. - d They may change their minds, in which case they'll let us know. - Should they'll let us know.
+Were ....... they'd never have received the news in time. - c Could you hold my briefcase so I can move this table? - If you would be ..... move this table. - d They may change their minds, in which case they'll let us know. - Should ..... they'll let us know.